ansys/pyacp/README.rst

         poetry shell

 ..

-    TODO

-    If we add tox, add instructions on its use here.
+TODO: If we add tox, add instructions on its use here.

 ..
 5. Verify your development installation by running: